Under Review

 Even though there seems to be no truly comparative data, we strive to triangulate the causal impact of increasing climate concerns previously identified by research in Germany in a variety of different national contexts.

-II) Subjective Free Speech
+III) Subjective Free Speech

 The Costs of Speaking Freely in a Liberal Democracy (with Richard Traunmüller)(Presented: EPSA 2024)